MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-protect-information.md

 |  |  | Extended | Data is classified and protected with “Do Not Forward” rules.
 Recipients (FTEs and non-employees) can view, edit, and reply. |
 |||||

-### Create and deploy sensitivity labels for sites, groups and teams
+### Create and deploy sensitivity labels for sites, groups, and teams

 When you create [sensitivity labels](../compliance/sensitivity-labels-teams-groups-sites.md) in the Microsoft 365 compliance center, you can now apply them to these containers: